What To Do

 If you have found an injured/orphaned bird or animal

 If safe for you to approach the animal, throw a towel over it, making sure its head and claws are covered and gently place in a ventilated box.
-Birds are best placed in a cardboard box so the feathers won’t get damaged and place a towel on the bottom of the box for stability.
+Birds are best placed in a cardboard box so the feathers won’t get damaged.
+Place a towel on the bottom of the box for stability.
 Other animals such as possums can be placed in a pet carry cage or similar, also with a towel on the bottom of the cage for stability.

-- Keep the animal in a dark, warm and quiet place to minimise stress.
-A hot water bottle wrapped in a towel (hot water from the tap only) will help keep the animal warm especially if it is young.
+- Keep the animal in a dark, warm and quiet place so as to minimise stress.
+A hot water bottle wrapped in a towel (hot water from the tap only) will help keep the animal warm, this is especially important for young animals.

 - Keep children and domestic pets away.

 - Never offer an injured animal food or drink.

 - Handle the animal as little as possible and do not pose wildlife for photos.

 If you’re unable to pick up the animal, please place a washing basket (or such like) over the bird/animal, then place a towel over the basket so as to keep it away from predators.

 Phone AWARE’s 24 Hour Emergency Hotline 0412 433 727 or your local Vet immediately – the first 24 hours are critical to the animal’s survival.